Texas Scottish Rite Hospital for Children (TSRHC)

 Prosthetics Residency, 2011–12

 “I became interested in the field of orthotics and prosthetics through my personal experience.
-I have scoliosis and was actually a patient at Texas Scottish Rite Hospital for Children (TSRHC), and wore a Boston back brace for scoliosis for three and a half years.
+I have scoliosis and was actually a patient at Texas Scottish Rite Hospital for Children (TSRHC).
+I wore a Boston back brace for scoliosis for three and a half years.

 "Having that personal experience and the relationship with my practitioner helped me decide I could make a positive impact on a child with scoliosis.
 And scoliosis research really drove me into deciding to come to this program and to get into the field in the Dallas area.”